 Jeff’s devoted passion for wine stems from his love of the culinary arts.
 A graduate of Cal Poly San Luis Obispo, Jeff found himself immersed in the culinary world in Aspen, Colorado preparing foods for such esteemed guests as the Forbes family, Will Smith and Robert DeNiro.
 His first introduction to production and the wine industry happened in Los Gatos, California at the old Mirassou Champagne Cellars in the Santa Cruz Mountains.
 After a stint as the General Manager at a resort in Belize he focused in on the Pacific Northwest where his passion for wine and especially Pinot noir grew.
 Making contacts in the Washington and Oregon wine industries through his time at the Hyatt, Jeff finally made the leap permanently when he showed up in Oregon with his golden retriever, Pinot, and begged Robert Brittan for a job.
 The rest is as they say history and now Jeff resides with us here at the Studio where his ready smile greets everyone he meets.

-This mix of wine experiences led her to the winemaking and hospitality position with the Studio where she is excited to work with and learn from the exceptional winemakers that come together in this unique space.
-If she’s not pouring in the tasting room or cleaning tanks in the cellar, you can probably find her bowling in McMinnville most Tuesdays or at the Bitter Monk with her newfound Valley family
+This mix of wine experiences led her to the cellar position with the Studio where she is excited to work with and learn from the exceptional winemakers that come together in this unique space.
+If she’s not cleaning tanks or throwing barrels in the Oxo’s, you can probably find her at trivia or cracking cold ones at The Monk.